 The bound part

 The bound part is available in an svn repository that is accessible only from the machine gtsvn.uit.no.
-This repository is readable by people that have signed our non disclosure agreement, and is writable by the corpus maintainers.
+This repository is readable by people that have signed our time limited non disclosure agreement, and is writable by the corpus maintainers.
 The address to this repository is svn://gtsvn.uit.no/boundcorpus.

 To check out a working copy, first login to victorio.
 Then issue the command svn co svn://gtsvn.uit.no/boundcorpus .

 If you would like to have access to the bound corpus, contact us at email@example.com